g-h-0-S-t/news/README.md

 # news
 News on your Terminal (pre-requisites: zsh, lolcat, curl, xmlstarlet).

 **Step 0:** Install zsh, lolcat, curl, xmlstarlet ( google them out :P ).
-**Step 1:** Open .zshrc file with the following command in terminal
+**Step 1:** Open .zshrc file with the following command in terminal.
 ```
 open ~/.zshrc
 ```
 **Step 2:** Add the following at the end of your .zshrc file.
 ```
 news() {
 	cmdArg="$1"